 Nevertheless, there is a significant factor in favour of new market entrants and it relates to their innovation potential.
 To be specific, if new market entrants base their customer value proposition on innovative products and services, they can overcome all market entry barriers discussed above.

 1. High level of customer loyalty.
 Apple enjoys a high level of customer loyalty.
 Thanks to simple yet attractive design coupled with advanced features and capabilities of its products, Apple has created a large base of loyal fans.
-A study published by investment bank Morgan Stanley showed that 92 percent of iPhone users were “somewhat or extremely likely” to upgrade within 12 months intend to buy Apple.
-Such a level of loyalty allows the world’s largest IT company by revenue to sell their products with high profit margins.
+As it is illustrated in Figure 2 below, the levels of customer satisfaction and loyalty score for Apple’s iPhone is the highest compared to other brands in the US.
+We can observe more or less similar picture in other markets and for other type of Apple products as well.
+The higher customer loyalty, the less the customer bargaining power.
+Moreover, such a level of loyalty allows the world’s largest IT company by revenue to sell their products with high profit margins.

 2. Apple ecosystem.
 All products belonging to Apple portfolio work well with each-other and there is no need to download or install anything.
 If you use iPhone and Mac, you can get phone calls to your computer even when your iPhone is nowhere near you and you can also send and receive phone text messages on your Mac.
 Apple ecosystem motivates customers to stick with the brand and reduces their bargaining power to a significant extent.

-1. There are different groups of Apple suppliers with different bargaining power.
+1. Bargaining power of Apple suppliers vary across supplier groups.
 Although most components essential to Apple are generally available from multiple sources, a number of components are currently obtained from single or limited sources.
-Generally, Apple suppliers can be broadly divided into the following four categories and the table below illustrates the bargaining power of each category
+Generally, Apple suppliers can be broadly divided into the following four categories and Table 2 below illustrates the bargaining power of each category

 |Supplier category||Suppliers||Supplier bargaining power|